KwanLab/Autometa/docs/source/running-autometa.rst

 .. note::
     1. The pipeline must be launched from a node where the ``condor_submit`` command is available, that is, in a common usage scenario, the cluster head node.
     2. The HTCondor executor for Nextflow_ does not support at this time the HTCondor ability to transfer input/output data to the corresponding job computing node.
 Therefore the data needs to be made accessible to the computing nodes using a shared file system directory from where the Nextflow_ workflow has to be executed (or specified via the -w option).

+.. todo:: Below python specific maybe there should be two "running..." files, one for nextflow and one for python?

 Running modules
 ===============